composer/packagist/README.md

 bin/console doctrine:fixtures:load
  ```

-This will create the top 100 packages from Packagist, and a user named `dev` that will be assigned as their maintainer.
+This will create 100 packages from packagist.org, update them from GitHub, populate them with fake download stats, and assign a user named `dev` as their maintainer.